Ports of Lanzarote: ferries, routes and complete guide

 This marina stands out for its relaxed atmosphere and leisure offer.
 Here you will find:

-In addition, on Wednesdays and Saturdays there is usually a craft market, very popular among visitors.
+In addition, on Wednesdays and Saturdays a craft market is usually held, very popular among visitors.

-It is an ideal place to walk at sunset or have dinner by the sea.
+It is an ideal place for a sunset stroll or dinner by the sea.

 3. Papagayo Beaches

-A few kilometres from Playa Blanca you will find the famous Papagayo Beaches, considered some of the best beaches in Lanzarote.
+A few kilometers from Playa Blanca are the famous Papagayo Beaches, considered some of the best beaches in Lanzarote.

 These beaches stand out for:

-They are very popular for snorkelling, sunbathing or enjoying a quiet day by the sea.
+They are very popular for snorkeling, sunbathing or enjoying a peaceful day by the sea.

 4. Excursion to Fuerteventura

-One of the advantages of arriving in Playa Blanca is that from here you can easily take an excursion to the neighbouring island of Fuerteventura.
+One of the advantages of arriving at Playa Blanca is that from here you can easily take a trip to the neighboring island of Fuerteventura.

-The ferry that connects Playa Blanca with Corralejo takes approximately 30 minutes, making it possible to even take a day trip.
+The ferry that connects Playa Blanca with Corralejo takes approximately 30 minutes, making it possible even to go for a day trip.

-Once in Corralejo, many travellers visit the Corralejo Dunes Natural Park, a spectacular landscape of dunes and white sandy beaches facing the ocean.
+Once in Corralejo, many travelers visit the Corralejo Natural Park Dunes, a spectacular landscape of dunes and white sand beaches facing the ocean.

-These areas near the Port of Playa Blanca allow that, even if you arrive by ferry, you can start enjoying the island from the very first moment, discovering some of the most interesting places near the sea.
+These areas near the Port of Playa Blanca allow you, even if you arrive by ferry, to start enjoying the island from the very first moment, discovering some of the most interesting places near the sea.

-In addition to ports with ferry connections, the island of Lanzarote has several marinas and small fishing ports that can also be very interesting for travellers.
-Although passenger ferries do not operate from them, many stand out for their maritime atmosphere, seaside restaurants or because they are starting points for nautical excursions.
+In addition to ports with ferry connections, the island of Lanzarote has several marinas and small fishing ports that can also be very interesting for travelers.
+Although passenger ferries do not operate there, many stand out for their maritime atmosphere, seaside restaurants or as departure points for nautical excursions.

 1. Puerto Calero

 Located in the municipality of Yaiza, it is one of the most exclusive marinas in Lanzarote.
-It is surrounded by restaurants, boutiques and terraces with sea views, and it is very popular for walking or dining at sunset.
-It is also a departure point for boat excursions, sport fishing and diving activities.
+It is surrounded by restaurants, boutiques and terraces with sea views, and is very popular for strolling or dining at sunset.
+It is also a departure point for boat trips, sport fishing and diving activities.

 2. Puerto del Carmen

 In the tourist town of Puerto del Carmen there is a small marina where excursion boats and maritime activities operate.
-From here many trips depart for fishing, diving or catamaran excursions.
+From here, many trips depart for fishing, scuba diving or catamaran rides.

 3. Puerto de La Santa

 The port of La Santa is a small fishing port well known among surfers and fishermen.
-The village maintains a traditional atmosphere and is famous for its restaurants specialising in fresh fish.
+The village maintains a traditional atmosphere and is famous for its restaurants specializing in fresh fish.

-Located in the north of the island, the port of Órzola is a small fishing harbour from which maritime excursions and boats depart to the nearby island of La Graciosa.
-It is a quiet place also known for its restaurants specialising in fish and seafood.
+Located in the north of the island, the Port of Órzola is a small fishing port from which maritime excursions and boats depart to the nearby island of La Graciosa.
+It is a quiet place also known for its restaurants specializing in fish and seafood.

-The ferry trip from Orzola to Caleta del Sebo, the only urban centre of La Graciosa, takes barely 25 minutes.
-An essential trip for those looking for untouched beaches, unspoiled nature and the calm of a car-free island.
+The ferry journey from Orzola to Caleta del Sebo, the only urban center of La Graciosa, takes just 25 minutes.
+A must-do trip for those seeking unspoiled beaches, untouched nature and the calm of a car-free island.

 The best of the Port of Orzola:

-- The only maritime connection to La Graciosa, the unpaved jewel of the archipelago.
+• Only maritime connection with La Graciosa, the unpaved gem of the archipelago.

-- Authentic fishing atmosphere and top-level local gastronomy.
+• Authentic fishing atmosphere and top-level local cuisine.

-- Spectacular natural surroundings: the cliffs of Risco de Famara as a backdrop.
+• Spectacular natural setting: cliffs of Risco de Famara as a backdrop.

-The port of Arrieta is one of the most authentic on the island.
-This small fishing port preserves the traditional character of northern Lanzarote and is very close to the famous Playa de La Garita.
+The Port of Arrieta is one of the most authentic on the island.
+This small fishing port preserves the traditional character of northern Lanzarote and is very close to the well-known Playa de La Garita.

-The small port of Playa Quemada is a quiet and little touristy place where the atmosphere of old fishing villages can still be felt.
-It is very popular among those looking for traditional restaurants serving fresh fish.
+The small port of Playa Quemada is a quiet and less touristy place where you can still feel the atmosphere of old fishing villages.
+It is very popular among those looking for traditional fresh fish restaurants.

 Complete list of ports and marinas in Lanzarote